logicbomb-1/github-secret-scan/README.md

 # github-secret-scan

 github-secret-scan is a Python tool to help find potentially sensitive files pushed to public or private repositories on Github.
+This can be used

 ## Installation